0install/docs/docs/basics/using-apps.md

-# Using apps
+!!! note

-Note: This is currently not supported in Zero Install for Windows.
+    This is currently not supported in Zero Install for Windows.
 Please see [Desktop integration](windows.md) for a functionally similar replacement.

 Apps allow you to create command-line launchers: